 Tags: African American Intercultural Congregational Support, back millennials and the church, black millennials, joy williams, malik murphy, Nones and Dones, olivia guthrie, pew research center, rev. michael lynn moore, sarah bridges, troy cates jr., young adult volunteers

-Ministries: Gender & Racial Justice, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, African American Intercultural Congregational Support